 A soft, small disc located between the temporal bone and the condyle makes the opening and closing of the jaw smooth and easy.
 This disc is also important as it absorbs shocks to the jaw joint that happen during movement.

-When an individual has a joint derangement disorder, the inner workings of the jaw are disrupted or unbalanced due to a dislocated disc or damaged bone.
+If someone has a joint derangement disorder, the inner workings of the jaw will be disrupted or unbalanced due to a dislocated disc or damaged bone.

 This displaced disc causes internal derangement of the temporomandibular joint.
-Currently, there is no surgical solution to this problem.
+Unfortunately, at this time there is no surgical solution to this condition.